CompNeuroTchuGroup/TchuSNNet/README_ParameterFile.md

 - vThresh: the firing threshold, at which neurons fire.
 Here it is set to 1mV in both populations.
 - refractoryTime: the refractory period after firing during which the neuron does not integrate its input and cannot fire.
 Here it is set to 0s in both populations.
 - resetType: this parameter determines whether the excess depolarization after spiking is stored.
 If set to 0 ,there is a "hard reset" to vReset.
 If set to 1, the overshoot in membrane potential will be added to the reset potential.
 Here, both populations are of reset type 0 (hard reset).
+### Morphology parameters
+If you want to use a plasticity model (which for now requires the usage of neuron_type HeteroLIFNeuron or the poisson equivalent, synapse_type HeteroCurrentSynapse and connectivity_type HeteroConnectivity), you will need to specify extra parameters in the neuron section (These can be seen in tests 10 and 12).
+These parameters determine the morphology/physiology of the neuron population in relation to synaptic weights only.
+- morphology_type: Plasticity model that is used.
+Depending on the model (shown in the [complete guide]), extra parameters will need to be specified.
+- dendritic_length/morphology_branch_length: Determines of the theoretical dendrite or length of each branch for each neuron in micrometers.
+Its ratio with synaptic_gap defines the total spaces or slots available for synapse allocation.
+Trying to allocate more synapses than available slots will result in a runtime exception.
+- synaptic_gap: Determines the space between synapse slots.
+### BranchedMorphology parameters
+In case the morphology model used works on branched dendrites, the following parameters will apply:
+- dendrite_branchings: Number of branchings in the dendritic tree.
+The generated tree is a binary one, so the number of branches will be equal to $2^{branchings}$.
+- synapse_allocation: It can be either 'random' or 'ordered'.
+It corresponds to the order in which available synapse slots are allocated when the connectivity class connects a presynaptic population. **If connectivity is randomized, the resulting allocation will be randomized no matter what option you select**

 ## Stimulus Parameters
 - type: The type of stimulus which is fed in the network.
 Here, it is set to WhiteNoiseStimulus.
 This stimulus is the most standard one, and neurons are fed a white noise input.
 This input type has two parameters: meanCurrent and sigmaCurrent.
 Each of these can be defined as a succession of steps in time.